How to Help & Find Help

 - If you need something else that we could help with to help you not be exposed.

-Please reply to this email and we will connect you with someone on our team of good neighbors to help you.
+Please emails us at and we will connect you with someone on our team of good neighbors to help you.
 This is what the church does.
 We care for each other and our community.

 Secondly, we want you to be a good neighbor to the people around you.
-Take a walk up and down your street with the printable "Serve Your Neighborhood" flyer and offer help to at-risk people in your neighborhood.
+Take a walk up and down your street with the printable "Neighbor Blessing" flyer and offer help to at-risk people in your neighborhood.
 Offer to be the one that buys groceries or gives a ride.
 Offer to pray for people that are anxious or fearful.
-Invite them to watch our live stream service in your home this Sunday at 9:30am at calvarylife.org/live.
+Invite them to watch our live stream service in your home this Sunday at 9:00am at calvarylife.org/live.
 This is the time to be the light of Christ to a hurting world.
 If you can’t meet their needs personally, let them know about our people willing to help and email .

 Thirdly, we want you to sign up to be a Good Neighbor for others.
 We want to mobilize a group of people willing to go out and help those in need.
 This will include some of our staff but we’d love to get a huge list of people who can be deployed to serve our community.
 Please reply here or email and give us your name, mobile phone number, email and address and we will add you to the list.
 As we collect community needs, you will hear from Local Reach Pastor, Jonathan Smalley, with your mission orders.

 We would also love to invite families and kids to write notes of cheer and encouragement to seniors in assisted living facilities in close proximity to our church who are on lockdown and not allowed to have visitors.
 Let’s let them know that they are not forgotten!
-You can drop off notes to our front office at Calvary Church, Monday-Friday; 9:00am-4:00pm.
+You can drop off notes to our front office at Calvary Church during the week or bring them to any of our on campus events.

 Fourthly, an important and practical way you can help is by giving to support the ministries of Calvary Church financially during this time.
 Our staff is still working and our global missionaries who rely on our support are still serving.
 You can donate online at calvarylife.org/give.
 You can also text 714-203-2312 with amount and keyword: General, Missions or ENF.
 The church office will remain open during normal hours during the week if you would like to drop off a donation or you can call Pastor Michael Welles at 714-550-2313 if you have questions or want to arrange your offering over the phone.
 Thank you!